Kostya47/CV/Kostiantyn_Yakhnych.md

 - books (C.Caner, R.Culbertson, L.Copeland, R.Savin);
 - some online courses (Codecademy, QATestLab, Universarium, Stepic, SoloLearn, etc.);
 - countless of useful articles, videos and other materials that cover a whole world of information technologies;
-- ongoing support of peole who are experienced in the processes accociated with software development;
+- ongoing support of people who are experienced in the processes accociated with software development;
 - and of course a lot of perseverance.

 **Dates:** from Sep, 2008 – till June 2011